Hideousmon/SPLayout/README.md

 * New heuristic algorithms for inverse design: BPSO & BGA.
 * Refine variable names for cost functions in heuristic methods.
 * Optimize pixels regions for faster updating.

+### Version 0.3.3 (Jan 11, 2022)
+* Able to save the fdtdfile without changing working path.
+* Able to create inexistent folders to save figures.